dalaing/nix-talk/slides.md

 ## `nix-shell`

-If we have a `nix.shell` file, we can do
+If we have a `shell.nix` file, we can do
 ```
 nix-shell
 ```